ULI’s Building Healthy Places Book + Film Club | Fall 2022

 ‘10 Principles for Embedding Racial Equity into Real Estate Development’

-Development success and racial equity are increasingly linked.
-This fall, immerse yourself in ULI’s new report 10 Principles for Embedding Racial Equity into Real Estate Development.
-The report shares 10 guiding ideas that can help developers, investors, and other practitioners make racial equity a central part of their real estate practice.
+Take a deep dive into ULI’s groundbreaking report of ten guiding ideas that can help developers, investors, and other practitioners make racial equity a central part of their real estate practice.
 Each principle distills insights from industry leaders and includes specific best practices that can be applied to different sectors, markets, and geographies.

-Over the course of two weeks, Book Club participants will read the report on their own and reflect on five principles at a time.
-The deep dive culminates in a 90-minute virtual workshop led by Tiffany Young, ULI social equity advisor and CEO of Think Equity.
+Over the course of two weeks, registered participants will read the report on their own and assemble for a 90-minute virtual workshop led by ULI advisor and report contributor Tiffany Young.
 Together workshop participants will explore the opportunities and challenges for driving the industry toward more equitable and racially just community outcomes.